luccs271course-spring2018/lab2-FrankDozen/README.md

 # Questions

 - What is the complexity of each of the four search methods in terms of array or list size n?
+For findTeamMinFunding and findTeamPosition each operations is ran once for each item on the list, value of n.
+However, findTeamMinFundingFast cuts the search space in half, thus it's complexity is in porpotion to how many divisions it takes to narrow the search space (O(log(n))).

 - What happens in the case of binary search if the array is not sorted?
+    There will be a logic error.
+The program may do a number of glitches such as an endless loop.

 - What is the purpose of constructor argument validity checking?
+    It prevents runtime errors caused by methods attempting operations on null values.

 - What is the purpose of using the keyword `final` with variables and arguments?
+    The key word 'final' initializes variables and arguments so that their values can not be altered.

 - What are alternatives to using `Optional` and how do they compare?
+    You can use @Nullable and @NonNull which are more efficent, however, it is only supported in a few IDES.